chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/Pathetique.jpg" alt="CK" style="width:100%;margin:20px 0px 10px 0px">

 **How it works**:  In the above image "Target Notes" have magenta heads and "Chained" notes have white or grey heads.
 Each successive key (any key) you press, Concert Keyboardist triggers the next successive Target Note in the score.
 It also schedules any notes Chained off the target and autoplays them according to the tempo.
-Chained accompaniment notes can continue to play while you play overlapping target notes.
-Play polyphonic music, even complex chords.
-Play multi channel midi with multiple simultaneous instruments, or mute some combination of channels to concentrate on some part of the music.
+Chained notes can continue to play while you play overlapping target notes.
+You can play polyphonic music, even complex chords.
+You can play multi channel midi with multiple simultaneous instruments, or mute some combination of channels to concentrate on some part of the music.

 As you play, the score scrolls right-to-left based on the tempo at that point in the score's midi file.
 You control when to play target notes and how long to hold them.
-Concert keyboardist continually shows you the notes you've played, currently playing notes, and upcoming unplayed target notes, and it gives you a visual cue of when to play the next target note at the current tempo.
+Concert keyboardist continually shows you the notes you've played, currently playing notes, and upcoming unplayed target notes.
+Each time you play a target note Concert Keyboardist gives you visual a cue of when to play the next target note at the current tempo, although you are free to play earlier or later if you choose.

 This carefully designed note triggering system and ongoing visual feedback is crucial to the ability to play a midi file live.
 More more a year of testing went into perfecting it.

 When you play on computer keyboard Concert Keyboardist uses note velocities from the score.
 When you play on a velocity sensitive midi keyboard Concert Keyboardist uses velocities from the keyboard for the target notes.
 Velocities of chained notes are adjusted proportional to the velocity of their target note.

 The tempo in many midi files is varied according to the position in the music.
 Concert Keyboardist tracks the tempo adjusting its rate of scrolling and note-time visual cues so you can intuitively follow the tempo.
 However you don't have to play target notes exactly when Concert Keyboardist suggests.
 You can freely vary note-on times and the moment-by-moment tempo as you feel appropriate for the music.
-The midi file will sound like it was played a human - you, not like a robot, and every performance will be personal and unique.
+The midi file will sound like it was played by you - a human - not like a robot, and every performance will be personal and unique.

-Concert Keyboardist has tools to edit which notes are target notes, note velocities, note start times, note durations, changes in the  tempo, and to "humanize" the start times and velocities of simultaenous notes in chords.
-You can save your edited scores in Concert Keyboardist files which are normal midi files but with an extra invisible track for additional settings.
+Concert Keyboardist has tools to edit which notes are target notes, and note velocities, start times, durations, tempo changes.
+It also has tools to "humanize" the start times and velocities of simultaenous notes in chords, which can happen in midi files created by step sequence or score editing software.

+Concert Keyboardist files are midi files but with an extra non-playing track for additional settings.
+Because Concert Keyboardist files are normal midi files you can load them into other midi software and retain the edits you made in Concert Keyboardist.

 However, it's important to understand that in this version of Concert keyboardist it's not possible to create scores or add and remove notes.
 There are many powerful applications for creating and manipulating midi files, but Concert Keyboardist is unique in its ability to allow you to "perform" them under real time control.